shovon/websocket-graph/specifications/architecture.md

 - Handle additions, removals, or modifications of nodes (e.g., due to client disconnections or topology optimizations).
 - Propagate changes to affected clients in a timely manner.
 - Facilitate message relay between neighboring nodes without allowing direct non-neighbor interactions.
+- Ensure each client is assigned a unique ID within its neighborhood

 The server SHOULD aim for efficiency in graph maintenance but is not required to optimize for specific metrics like latency or bandwidth.